Dirk Helbing: Allegations of inappropriate presentation content

 In February 2022, during a lecture Professor Dirk Helbing presented a slide that some students from ETH Zurich considered inappropriate and insensitive to the Chinese community.
 The students raised their concerns both to Professor Helbing and the ETH Zurich Ombudsman and Respect Advice Center, the latter of which provides services related to inappropriate behaviours, discrimination, bullying or allegations at the Institute.
 A group of Chinese students also wrote open letters to ETH Zurich to address this issue.

-Slide that was circulated on the Internet and led to controversies.

 Social-media response

 The allegations by the students have sparked widespread discussion on LinkedIn with comments from students and researchers around the globe.
 In addition, it was reported that Professor Dirk Helbing received death threats.

 Investigation and closure

 Following an investigation and discussion with the ETH Zurich Ombudsman and Respect Advice center, Professor Dirk Helbing presented an apology statement on Twitter and LinkedIn Accounts.
 The ETH Zurich Twitter account also mentioned the apology from Professor Dirk Helbing.